 When it comes to traveling with kids, or if you are just a big kid yourself, you will inevitably find yourself looking at theme parks for a future vacation.
 Here at Upgraded Points, we are big fans of theme parks and know how much work (and money) go into planning a trip to one.

-Parks like Walt Disney World, Disneyland, and Universal have mastered the art of entertainment and transport guests into a world where fun and magic are an everyday occurrence.
-These experiences can create memories for a lifetime but come at a price that can be shocking to both first-timers and the travel pros.
+Parks such as Walt Disney World, Disneyland, and Universal Studios have mastered the art of entertainment and transport guests into a world where fun and magic are an everyday occurrence.
+These experiences can create memories for a lifetime but come at a price that can be shocking to both first-timers and travel pros.

-Fortunately, there are ways to help reduce to cost of your next trip to Disney, or at the very least earn some bonus points or cashback on what you were already going to spend.
+Fortunately, there are ways to help reduce to cost of your next trip to Disney, or at the very least earn some bonus points or cash back on your spending.

 Below, we’ve selected some of the best credit cards to add to your wallet that will save you some serious dough, whether you are going to see Mickey Mouse, Harry Potter, or both.
 Let’s take a look!